Adoniram Judson

 Judson was not just inordinately ambitious but was openly atheistic.
 It was during the early years of the nineteenth century, while Judson was in college, that French infidelity swept over the country.
 With only three or four exceptions, all the students of Yale were avowed infidels and preferred to call each other by the names of leading infidels such as Tom Paine or Voltaire, instead of their own names.
 And Providence College did not escape the contamination of this vile flood of skepticism.
 In the class one year above that of Judson there was a young man by the name of Ernest [other sources identify this individual as "Jacob Eames"], who was exceptionally gifted, witty and clever, and an outspoken atheist.
 An intimate friendship developed between these two brilliant young men, with the result that Judson also became a bold exponent of infidelity, to the extreme mortification of his father and mother.
 When his father sought to argue with him, he quickly demonstrated his intellectual superiority, but he had no answer to his mother's tears and solemn warnings.
 So by the age of 20, the minister's son had completely denounced Christ and his upbringing.

-But God Who possesses amazing grace deeper than our darkest sin (see note Romans 5:20), is able to save even an abject infidel like Adoniram Judson from the "guttermost" to the uttermost (see note Hebrews 7:25)!
+But God Who possesses amazing grace deeper than our darkest sin (Ro 5:20-note), is able to save even an abject infidel like Adoniram Judson from the "guttermost" to the uttermost (He 7:25-note)!
 One day Adoniram set out on horseback on a tour of adventure through several states.
 He joined a band of strolling players and lived, as he himself related later, "a wild, reckless life."
 Leaving the troupe after a few weeks, he continued his trip on horseback, stopping on a certain historic night at a country inn.
 Apologetically, the landlord explained that, only one room being vacant, he would be obliged to put him next door to a young man who was extremely ill; in fact, probably dying.
 Adoniram said that was no problem.

 "I'll take the room," said Judson.